Longevity by Design · Stuttgart, Germany

 Is there evidence that this kind of design changes health outcomes?

-Peer-reviewed research underpins each pillar: Figueiro et al. (2020) found circadian lighting improved sleep-quality scores by about a third; Hunter et al. (2019) measured cortisol falling roughly 21% per hour in nature.
-Studio project data adds context: an Ankara residence logged +38% sleep improvement post-handover.
+Peer-reviewed research underpins each pillar.
+Figueiro and colleagues (2020) found circadian lighting improved sleep-quality scores by about a third.
+Hunter and colleagues (2019) measured cortisol falling roughly 21% per hour in nature.
+Studio project data adds context.
+An Ankara residence logged +38% sleep improvement after handover.

-Locations & topics: Ankara · Istanbul · Frankfurt · Berlin · London · Baku · Izmir · Antalya · Doha · Longevity Architecture · Longevity Clinic Design · Longevity Interior Design ·
+Locations & topics: Longevity Design Hub · Longevity interior design in Ankara · Longevity interior design in Istanbul · Longevity interior design in Frankfurt · Longevity interior design in Berlin · Longevity interior design in London · Longevity interior design in Baku · Longevity interior design in Izmir · Longevity interior design in Antalya · Longevity interior design in Doha · Longevity Architecture · Longevity Clinic Design · Longevity Interior Design · Longevity Ev Tasarımı · Longevity Tasarımı · Longevity Clinic Ankara · Longevity Clinic Istanbul · Longevity Clinic · Longevity Design ·